 We are all about recycling – and that is exactly what you should do after drinking from a plastic water bottle.
-Though the common slogan of “reduce, reuse, and recycle” may seemingly encourage you to refill a disposable plastic water bottle, it is often safer to avoid doing so.
+Though the common slogan of “reduce, reuse, and recycle” may seemingly encourage you to refill a disposable plastic water bottle, it is often not a good choice.

 Why you should be careful refilling plastic bottles

 Plastic bottles pose a health threat because of the potential they have for contamination.
 Simply cracking or dinging the plastic bottle can allow chemicals to seep into the water.
-The more you refill a plastic bottle, the more likely it is to be contaminated.
+The more you refill a plastic bottle, the more likely it is to be cracked and thus contaminated.

 While these chemicals can be dangerous in large quantities, fortunately, exposure from cracks is in very small amounts.
 It would likely require a pattern of repeated refills for any noticeable concerns to catch up with you.

-Yet even while the FDA deems this exposure to be minimal, and thus acceptable to refill disposable water bottles, you should avoid this.
+Yet even while the FDA deems this exposure to be minimal, you should avoid this.
 If the chemicals from the plastic are not concerning enough, the build-up of bacteria from not washing these bottles should make you think twice.